-How to Book Hotel Room Blocks for a Wedding
+How to Block Rooms for a Wedding

 You bought the dress, found the perfect photographer, booked your dream venue, and sent out the invitations.
 Now it’s time to make sure that your guests have a place to stay as they celebrate your big day.
-Follow these wedding tips for reserving hotel room blocks so that everyone is stress-free.
+Follow these tips for reserving wedding room blocks so that everyone is stress-free.

 With the popularity of couples’ personalized wedding websites, it’s easy to attach a simple Google Form, Survey Monkey, or other polling service link to the RSVP page (if this is how you are recording the guest list).
 Have guests indicate whether or not they will need lodging to get a sense of how many rooms you will need to reserve.
 This will spare the stress of under-filling the room block obligation.

 2. Look for a hotel that is friendly to all budgets.